yaz008/EspScript-deprecated/README.md

 # EspScript

-EspScript is a in-place command expander
+EspScript is an in-place command expander

 ## How it works